Connect with us

 However, as celebrities and influencers continue to dominate fashion spaces and grow in their influence, the industry will continue to deviate from the authenticity of fashion and transform itself into an industry centered on status and appearances.

-Fashion week for the four cities, London, NYC, Milan and Paris, refers to the biannual industry-intensive event, where different designers, brands or houses display their newest wardrobe lines in anticipation of the upcoming season.
+Fashion week for the four cities, London, New York City, Milan and Paris, refers to the biannual industry-intensive event, where different designers, brands or houses display their newest wardrobe lines in anticipation of the upcoming season.

 Dating back to World War II, fashion week, once referred to as “press week,” was initiated when Parisian fashion shows were forcibly canceled due to Nazi occupation, leaving American designers and journalists to look for other sources of inspiration.